 Protecting important data is all part of continuity planning — being prepared to recover from any problems.
 Follow these steps:

-The Privacy Commissioner also has a step-by-step toolkit on how to plan and respond to data breaches.
+The Office of the Privacy Commissioner also has a step-by-step toolkit on how to plan and respond to data breaches.

 There are a number of easy things you can do to protect your information.
 The key is to commit to safety measures.
 If you have staff, make sure they are trained and kept up to date on any new risks or protective steps.

 Do not store passwords or passphrases on your online systems or devices — this makes them too easy to find.
 Instead use a password manager.
 There are many free or low-cost options available.
 Make sure you choose a reputable one.